teythoon/Insekta/docs/openwrt.rst

 any other system you will have to install the equivalent packages for your distribution.

+Note that building OpenWRT requires at least 5 gigabytes of hard disk space and about two hours on a modest machine.

 Please run all these commands as a non privileged user.

 Initial setup